Joan Hornig: Career

 Hornig began her career in educational administration after briefly teaching art to elementary school children.
 In the late 1970s she worked as a capital campaign fundraiser, resident freshmen proctor and academic adviser at Harvard.
 Her career in the non-profit/higher education sector continued through the mid-1980s.

-Hornig served as the Director of Corporate Relations and External Affairs at Columbia Business School prior to going to Wall Street in 1985.
-Her 20+ years of experience in the finance sector encompasses management, operations, administration, private equity, Hedge funds, marketing and consulting.
+Hornig was the Director of Corporate Relations and External Affairs at Columbia Business School prior to going to Wall Street in 1985, working in management, operations, administration, private equity, hedge funds, marketing and consulting.

 She also worked as chief administrative officer of Mitchell Hutchins.

-Throughout her extensive career, Hornig created jewelry as a hobby inspired by her knowledge of art history and the decorative arts.
-After September 11, 2001, Hornig decided to use her talents to benefit others.
+Hornig created jewelry as a hobby inspired by her interest in art history and the decorative arts.
+After the September 11 attacks, Hornig began working full time in philanthropy.

 Hornig started a nationwide trunk show tour in April, 2019.

 Joan Hornig Jewelry

-Joan Hornig Jewelry was founded in 2003 with the goal of making a statement and a difference.
-The company operates under the philosophy that Philanthropy is Beautiful®.
-100% of the profit from each piece sold is donated to the 501(c)(3) of the purchaser's choice through the Joan B. Hornig Foundation.
+Joan Hornig Jewelry was founded in 2003.
+The company operates under the philosophy that "Philanthropy is Beautiful".
+100% of the profit from each piece sold is donated to the 501(c)(3) organization of the purchaser's choice through the Joan B. Hornig Foundation.